Sure, an easy headline. And in this case, it is not completely appropriate, since Apple and Beats were never really competitors in hardware.

 More than a couple of retailers I spoke with grumbled about that comment.
 Yet, at the same time, both Best Buy and hhgregg expect Ultra HD TV to make a major splash this holiday season, with more consumer awareness and promotions hitting retail.

-Distributors TWICE spoke with for our Mid-Year Special Report (appearing in our June 2 print issue of TWICE) were more specific on a second half filled with sales from new and innovative products.
+Distributors TWICE spoke with for our Mid-Year Special Report were more specific on a second half filled with sales from new and innovative products.

 They agreed that Ultra HD TV will make its mark at the right price points.
 But the distributors also said, in effect, that demand for tablets and smartphones are still high, and wearables – in health and fitness and smart watches – will catch consumers’ holiday gift-giving fancy.
 Home automation, long on the scene as an expensive, wired configuration, is going almost mass market with less pricey, wireless systems, which provide more features and can be controlled by mobile devices.